Wofford College: Faculty

 136 full-time faculty teach at the college, 92 percent of whom have earned a doctorate or equivalent terminal degree.
-The FTE faculty to student ratio is 1:11.
+The FTE faculty-to-student ratio is 1:11.

 Majors and minors

 Wofford offers academic majors in a variety of areas including 27 majors.

-The college also offers pre-professional programs in Teacher Education (secondary certification), Dentistry, Medicine, Law, Ministry, Engineering, and Veterinary Science.
+The college also offers pre-professional programs in teacher education (secondary certification), dentistry, medicine, law, ministry, engineering, and veterinary science.
 The college's Army ROTC program was established in 1919.

 Interim program

 The Interim program is designed to provide students with opportunities to gain new experiences outside the realm of traditional academics and allows students to become involved in departments outside their academic majors.
 Interims generally fall into one of four categories.
 In the most common type, students enroll in faculty-proposed projects on campus.
-These projects range from participation in theatre to pottery, knitting and short story writing.
-Students may elect to enroll in internship projects that are supervised by faculty, but involve working off-campus in legal, medical, dental, congressional, corporate, or non-profit settings.
+These projects range from participation in theatre to pottery, knitting, and short story writing.
+Students may elect to enroll in internship projects that are supervised by faculty but involve working off-campus in legal, medical, dental, congressional, corporate, or non-profit settings.
 Students may propose independent research projects under the supervision of a faculty sponsor.
 Finally, faculty-led travel projects take groups of students and professors to study in other parts of the United States or in Europe, Asia, Africa, South America, or Australia.
-Recent travel projects have included study in England and Ireland, South Africa, Peru, Brazil, Belize, Vietnam, China, and Japan.
+Recent travel projects have included studies in England and Ireland, South Africa, Peru, Brazil, Belize, Vietnam, China, and Japan.

 International programs

 The college's Office of International Programs helps students select from over 200 study abroad programs in 59 countries.
-Wofford consistently ranks in the nation's top ten in the Institute of International Education Open Doors Survey, which is based on comparing the number of students earning credits abroad in a given year the number of students in the graduating class.
+Wofford consistently ranks in the nation's top ten in the Institute of International Education Open Doors Survey, which is based on comparing the number of students earning credits abroad in a given year to the number of students in the graduating class.
 Wofford's 2009 score was 93%, compared to the Lincoln Commission national average of 9% of graduates earning credits abroad.
 The college has had six Fulbright English Teaching assistantships in the past four years as well as two Rotary Ambassadorial Scholarships.
 In 2012, Rachel Woodlee was selected as Wofford's sixth Rhodes Scholar.

+Reputation and rankings

+Wofford is tied for 59 of 199 in U.S. News & World Report's list of the best national liberal arts colleges.

+Forbes ranked Wofford 190th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
+Wofford was also ranked 43rd among liberal arts universities and 45th in the south.